Nineigara

-Nineigara (also transcribed as Nine'igara) was a Mesopotamian goddess associated with dairy products.
+Nineigara (also romanized as Nine'igara) was a Mesopotamian goddess associated with dairy products.
 She was regarded as the wife of the god of cattle, Ningublaga, and like him belonged to the court of the moon god Nanna.

 Name and character

-Nineigara's name can be translated as "lady of the house of butter and cream."
+Nineigara's name can be translated from Sumerian as "lady of the house of butter and cream."
 On this basis, it is assumed that she was regarded as the goddess of dairy products.
+By extension, she might have been associated with cattle.
+It has been suggested that she was depicted seated on a throne, with cattle horns, holding emblems depicting cow and sheep, as reflected by references to these objects in a passage focused on her in the Lament for Sumer and Ur.

+Associations with other deities

-Ningublaga, a god associated with cattle, was Nineigara's husband.
-Based on this connection it is presumed that she also belonged to the court of the moon god Nanna.
-According to Jeremy Black, she functioned as the divine housekeeper of his temple Ekišnugal in Ur.
-Nineigara and Ningublaga appear together in the Lament for Sumer and Ur, where the former laments the departure of the former and the destruction of their home.
-They are also mentioned side by side in multiple god lists, including An = Anum and its Old Babylonian forerunner, as well as the Mari god list.
+Ningublaga was regarded as Nineigara's husband.
+They appear as a pair in the Lament for Sumer and Ur, where the she laments this departure and the destruction of their home.
+They are also invoked together in the ḫulbazizi incantations known from copies from Assur and Nineveh.
+Furthermore, they are juxtaposed in multiple god lists, including An = Anum and its Old Babylonian forerunner, as well as the Mari god list.

+Based on Nineigara's connection to Ningubaga it is presumed that like him she belonged to the court of the moon god Sin.
+Multiple deities associated with cattle belonged to it, which reflects his association with herding, especially pronounced in the traditions of Ur.
+According to Jeremy Black, Nineigara functioned as the divine housekeeper of his temple Ekišnugal.
+Aino Hätinen notes that an incantation assigns various administrative roles in the household of Sin to her, including these of an "obedient housekeeper" (Sumerian munus-agrig šu-dim4-ma, Akkadian abarakkatu saniqtu), but also of the "lady of the treasury" (Sumerian nin-èrim, Akkadian bēlet išitti).